Maria Morris Miller: Career

 Born into a middle class family, Miller's mother Sybilla encouraged her to learn about art.
-Miller studied her craft in Halifax under the tutelage of a visiting British painter named L'Estrange.
+Miller studied her craft in Halifax first at a school run by Eliza Thresher on Salter Street, and later under the tutelage of a visiting British painter named L'Estrange.
 She also studied with W.H.
 Jones, a Bostonian who taught at Dalhousie College.
 In 1830, she began offering drawing classes to female students which gave her some financial independence.
+By 1833, Morris began to produce watercolour drawings of local flora with her own descriptions.
 The North British Society of Halifax honoured her with the title of "Painter of the Year" in 1836.

-Soon after, Nova Scotia's Secretary of Agriculture and botanist, Titus Smith, asked Miller to paint a series of canvasses depicting local wildflowers.
-He brought her specimens which she quickly had to immortalize, before the plants deteriorated.
-During the mid 1830s, aided by Smith's scientific input, Miller produced a large number of water colour drawings which later ended up in an important Halifax art exhibition in 1848.
+Soon after, Nova Scotia's Secretary of Agriculture and botanist, Titus Smith Jr., asked Miller to paint a series of canvases depicting local wildflowers.
+He brought her specimens, which she quickly had to immortalize, before the plants deteriorated.
+During the mid-1830s, aided by Smith's scientific input, Miller produced a large number of watercolour drawings, which later ended up in an important Halifax art exhibition in 1848.